ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-details.md

 {{site.data.content.shared-deprecated-note}}

-You can view property details for VMware Shared sites and virtual data centers.
+You can view property details for {{site.data.keyword.vm-shared}} sites and virtual data centers.
 You can also review recommended services that are enabled or available for virtual data centers.

 ## Procedure to view site details
 {: #shared_viewing-site-details-procedure}

-1. From the VMware Solutions console, click **Resources > VMware Shared** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vm-shared}}** from the left navigation pane.
-2. In the **VMware Shared** table, click the site.
+2. In the **{{site.data.keyword.vm-shared}}** table, click the site.
 3. Ensure that you are on the **Summary** tab to view the property details of a site.

 | Property | Description |